As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Some users report occasional defective units
+• Some users report occasional sheets that tear or separate

 Check Latest Price on Amazon